rfzamith/odin-weather-app/README.md

-# Oding Project - Weather Dashboard
+# The Odin Project - Weather Dashboard

 This project is part of the Odin Project JavaScript course: [https://www.theodinproject.com/](https://www.theodinproject.com/).